 Stayingwiththesilences is a blog that is interested to collect anything around death, concepts around it, expression of it, ancestors, afterlife, occupations that deal with the dead and dying.

-Also: Don’t ever expect that people do things for you for free. when interacting with other members be open about your intentions, ask, negotiate fairly and respect a no.
+Also: Don’t ever expect that people do things for you for free.
+When interacting with other people on PROPSLIST be open about your intentions, ask, negotiate fairly and respect a no.